 If you’ve missed years due to unemployment, career breaks, or self-employment, you may be able to:

-📌 Update for 2025: Until 5 April 2025, you could top up missing years going back to 2006.
-After that, you’ll only be able to fill in the past six tax years.
+📌 Important update for 2025/26: The special deadline of 5 April 2025, you could top up gaps going back to 2006 has now passed.
+From April 2025 onwards, you can only fill gaps for the past 6 tax years.

 2. Continue Working